Megidd/Feather/README.md

 1. `FeatherPrintable` command to optimize 3D print process.
    * Making sure your 3D print will be done correctly.
 1. `FeatherLighten` command to optimize design process.
-   * Making sure your 3D model has maximum strength and minimum weight.
+   * Making sure your 3D model has maximum strength and minimum weight[^1].
-   * This command is not available yet.
-It's being developed.

 ## Optimize 3D print process